gagle/node-tftp/README.md

 `req` is an instance of a [GetStream](#server_getstream_putstream) and `res` is an instance of a [PutStream](#server_getstream_putstream).

 This event is emitted after some minor validations.
-If the path is directory or the user tries to access a path from outside the root directory, the request fails.
-Furthermore, in the case of GET operations, the request automatically sends an error if the file doesn't exist, so if you use a custom request listener, you don't need to check whether the file exists because this validation was already done.
+If the path is directory or the user tries to access a file outside the root directory (eg.: `../file`), the request fails.
+Furthermore, in the case of GET operations, the request automatically sends an error to the client if the file doesn't exist, so if you use a custom request listener, you don't need to check whether the file exists because this validation was already done.

 ---

 <a name="server_close"></a>
 __close() : undefined__

-Closes the server and stops receiving new connections.
+Closes the server and stops accepting new connections.

 ---